M-o-a-T/moat-mqtt/docs/references/mqttclient.rst

         anyio.run(uptime_coro)

 This code has a problem: there's one central dispatcher which needs to know all message types.
-Fortunately `distmqtt` has a built-in dispatcher.
+Fortunately `moat.mqtt` has a built-in dispatcher.

 .. code-block:: python